 Gun Violence

-Gun violence is a public health crisis that threatens the physical and mental health of our communities.
-If you’re struggling to find ways to cope, you’re not alone.
+Gun violence is a public health crisis that deeply affects the physical and mental health of our communities.
+If you’re feeling overwhelmed or struggling to find ways to cope, you’re not alone.
 Everyone has a different experience in traumatic events.
-And, whether it’s experiencing gun violence firsthand, or learning about it in the news, there is likely a strong emotional reaction that negatively impacts mental wellbeing.
+And, whether it’s experiencing it firsthand, or learning about gun violence in the news, there is likely a strong emotional reaction that negatively impacts mental wellbeing.

-• Physical.
-Symptoms not related to a medical condition like stomach pain, muscle tension and headaches, change in sleep and/or eating patterns.
+• Physical: Symptoms unrelated to a medical condition like stomach pain, muscle tension and headaches, change in sleep and/or eating patterns.

-• Daily functioning.
-Trouble concentrating, disengaging from things you normally enjoy.
+• Daily functioning: Trouble concentrating or feeling disengaged from activities you usually enjoy.

-• Spiritual/morality.
-Questioning the inherent good in people, wondering why this would happen.
+• Spiritual/morality: Questioning the inherent good in people, wondering why something so terrible could actually happen.

-• Social/occupational.
-Withdrawing from friends and family, calling out sick at work/school because of fear or other non-physical illness related reasons.
+• Social/occupational: Withdrawing from friends and family, calling out sick from work/school because of fear or other non-physical illness related reasons.

-Many of us are in positions to care for others while also tending to our own needs, such as parents, teachers, first responders, mental health professionals, etc. It is important to find a balance that works for your unique situation to acknowledge your emotions and validate them for both yourself and others.
+Many of us are in positions to care for others while also tending to our own needs, such as parents, teachers, first responders, mental health professionals, etc. Finding a balance that works for you is important, and it starts with validating your emotions.

 • Reach out for support.
-You don’t have to go through hard things alone.
-Text CONNECT to 741741 to reach a volunteer Crisis Counselor.
-We’re here for you.
+You don’t have to go through difficult moments alone.
+Text CONNECT to 741741 to reach a live, trained volunteer Crisis Counselor.
+We’re here to listen and help.

 • Listen to your body.
 Ask yourself ‘where am I feeling discomfort in my body?’
-It helps some people to actually write out the answer to this question.
+It helps some people to write down their answer to this question.
 Understanding where your body holds discomfort can help you better manage it.

 • Ground yourself.
-Name 5 things you can see, name 4 things you can feel, name 3 things you can hear, name 2 things you can smell and 1 thing you can taste.
+Use this exercise: Name 5 things you can see, name 4 things you can feel, name 3 things you can hear, name 2 things you can smell and 1 thing you can taste.

 • Trust yourself.
 If you have experienced trauma in your past, you likely used some coping skills.
 You are stronger than you might think and you know yourself best.
 Make a list of previously used coping skills and see if there are any of those you can try at this moment.